center-for-threat-informed-defense/adversary_emulation_library/README.md

 Please submit issues for any technical questions/concerns, or contact ctid@mitre-engenuity.org directly for more general inquiries.

+Also see the guidance for contributors if are interested in [contributing](https://github.com/center-for-threat-informed-defense/adversary_emulation_library/blob/master/CONTRIBUTING.md)

 ## Liability / Responsible Usage